daizheng7/document_processor/README.md

 1. **Improve OCR for PDF Files**: Enhance the OCR processing to better handle complex PDF layouts and improve text extraction accuracy.
 2. **Support for Additional File Types**: Extend support to other file types such as images, HTML, and more.
 3. **Metadata Extraction**: Add functionality to extract and process metadata from documents.
 4. **Misnamed file types**: Add support for mislabelled files to rename and convert.
+5. **Database Ingestion Pipeline**: Add a pipeline for ingesting the extracted text into a PostgreSQL database to facilitate more advanced querying and analysis of the extracted data.
+6. **AWS Integration**:Add integration with AWS services, such as S3 for storage and Lambda for serverless processing, to provide a scalable and cloud-based solution for document processing and text extraction.